Roomba 980 Review

 Edge cleaning

-The round shape of the 980 will limit how it cleans dirt on edges.
-I scattered coffee grounds on this corner of my home office to see how much it clean.
+The round shape 980 will limit how it cleans dirt on the edges.
+I scattered coffee grounds on this corner of my home office to see how much it cleaned.

-It was able to clean most of the debris, but the edge wasn’t totally spotless.
+It got most of the debris, but the edge wasn’t spotless.
 Cleaning edges will be an issue with most robots with a round frame.

 Large debris test